Maintaining Weight after Diet: Secrets You Need to Know

 In the graph, the solid black dots illustrate the hunger patterns for four hours after eating a standard meal before the weight loss.
 Hunger starts off at 32, drops 30 minutes after eating to almost zero, then gradually increases over the next 120 to 240 minutes, ultimately reaching levels experienced before the meal.

-*Hunger Persists for More than a Year After Weight Loss
+Increased Hunger Persists for More than a Year After Weight Loss

 For subjects on their 10th week of the diet, the clear boxes show increased hunger before the meal (as would be expected) which persisted for four hours after the meal.
 The triangles show an increased hunger pattern before and after a meal when the subject returned to “normal eating” a year after the weight loss.
 These values are similar to the hunger patterns seen during the dietary phase.